mikefromd/mikefromd.github.io/_posts/2023-10-11-VEX-IQ-Full-Volume-Part1.md

   <img src="/Media/231018_VEX_Handbuch_Ex.png" />
 </a>

-We will create our notebook making Google Slides, [here] you find a template you can use.
+We will create our notebook making Google Slides, [here](https://kb.roboticseducation.org/hc/en-us/articles/8369508470935-Digital-Notebook-Template) you find a template you can use.
 You can always use paper written notes, they will be scanned and you can then incorporate the pages into your electronic enginieering journal.

+Each group can track their progress jointly in one notebook.

 ## Additional links